ROOTS & VEGETABLES

 • All Exhibitors are required to register under their own name not the name of their business or farm.
 Such entries will be disqualified for judging.

-• Sunday: Exhibit Hall closes at 4 pm to prepare for the pickup of exhibits.
+• Sunday: Exhibit Hall closes at 3:30 PM to prepare for pickup of exhibits.

-• No exhibits are to be removed from the exhibit building before 4:30 pm Sunday.
+• No exhibits to be removed from exhibit building before 4:30 pm Sunday.

 • Fair share 20% off prize money.